Jim-Horn/jdhorn-gatsby/docs/admin-system.md

 ### Quote API

-Quotes are fetched from:
+Quotes are currently fetched from (read-only, at build time):
 ```
 https://7qt946zi8d.execute-api.us-east-1.amazonaws.com/dev/quotes
 ```

-Future admin interface should support:
+**Note:** There is no admin interface to modify quotes.
+If this were implemented, it would need to support:
 - POST - Create new quote
 - PUT - Update existing quote
 - DELETE - Remove quote